 - What to Do When You Don’t Have Anything to Say.
 Maybe you have found what to talk about, but you don’t know how to talk about it.
 At this stage, what is lacking are the materials or data to work.
 The simple solution to this is that you need to do research.
 The “re-” in research means you have to look over previous work for patterns, themes, arguments, etc.

 - What to Do When You’ve Reached a Dead End.
 To reach a dead-end is to struggle with probably a paragraph or session, not knowing what to do to it.
-In such a case, it can help if you ask yourself, is it necessary, and is it right?
-If it’s neither of the two, it can delete it.
+In such a case, it can help if you purchase dissertation chapter of the whole paper written by a professional helper.
+Ask yourself, is it necessary, and is it right?
+If it’s neither of the two, you can delete the previous paragraph.

 - What to Do When You Fall Behind.
 Working on your dissertation every day according to plan is one thing you should not give up for anything.
 However, there are times when plans get disrupted, and unexpected events occur.
 In such a case, the first place to go is your advisor to discuss available options.
 When you fall behind, do an honest assessment of how bad the situation.
 Be honest and frank with yourself and the person you speak to about your work.
 Also, be ready to put in a little extra time to make up for losses.